StanfordSpezi/SpeziAccount/Sources/SpeziAccount/SpeziAccount.docc/Setup Guides/Using the Account Object.md

 ## Overview

-You can use the ``Account`` object that is injected into your App's view hierarchy as an environment object to access ``SpeziAccount`` state.
+You can use the ``Account`` object that is injected into your App's view hierarchy as an environment object to access `SpeziAccount` state.
-Particularly useful are the published properties ``Account/signedIn`` and ``Account/details`` to access the current account state.
+Particularly useful are the properties ``Account/signedIn`` and ``Account/details`` to access the current account state.

 Below is a short code example to access the global ``Account`` instance.